 August is Ghost time in Japan!

-Traditionally the passing of Obon or the Festival of the Dead (after August 16 in most of Japan) marks the end of summer.
+Traditionally the passing of August Obon or the Festival of the Dead (after August 16 in most of Japan) marks the end of summer.
 And many people stop swimming after Obon out of superstition and fear.
 In old Japan and even today, clearly, many people believed that the ghosts of unhappy ancestors remained caught in the water worlds.
 In fact, Japan is alive with superstitions and stories of ghosts.

-In the late Edo Period ghost stories were so popular that professional storytellers included the hyaku monogatari (One Hundred Supernatural Tales) in their repertoires.
+In the late Edo period ghost stories were so popular that professional storytellers included the hyaku monogatari (One Hundred Supernatural Tales) in their repertoires.
 The telling of these stories was also a popular nighttime fright game in which groups of people would gather at night and light one hundred candles, taking turns telling ghost stories.
 For each tale told a candle was extinguished, deepening the shadows and the tension until the room was plunged into darkness—ghosts would then appear!

 Among the most dangerous of the more than 500 obake (supernatural creatures) that exist in Japan are the yurei, usually the ghosts of females who died in the grip of intense emotions such as jealousy or despair, depicted as a shadowy figure draped in a white burial kimono; hands are limp and beckoning, hair long and disheveled.